samgwise/Net-NNG/README.md

 DESCRIPTION
 ===========

 Net::NNG is a NativeCall binding for [libnng](https://github.com/nanomsg/nng) a lightweight implementation of the nanomsg distributed messaging protocol.
+By default supported transports are inproc, IPC and IP.
+Additional transport layers such as TLS, Websockets and ZeroTier can be included when the library is compiled.

-This is currently an early release and isn't yet feature complete but provides usable subscribe/publish and request/reply patterns.
-Other patterns currently offered by libnng such as survey and bus patterns are yet to be included in this interface.
+This is currently an early release and isn't yet feature complete but provides usable subscribe/publish, request/reply and survey/responder patterns.
+Other patterns currently offered by libnng such as the bus patterns are yet to be included in this interface.

 This module does not yet handle providing you with a libnng library on your system so you will need to either build or install the library yourself.
+If you are compiling from source be sure to provide the -DBUILD_SHARED_LIBS option when building the cmake project else you will only be build static objects.

 AUTHOR
 ======